ibauk/reglist/README.md

 ## Workbook pages

 ### Overview tab
-This front page is intended as a quick check page, with access to most information in one place.
+This page is intended as a quick check page, with access to most information in one place.

 ### Registration tab
 May be used as a physical registration log with columns to tick off key pieces of information.